Core Sector: Energy Resources and the Environment

 • Webinar: Achieving Community Resilience through Microgrids, January 13, 2021

 Improving reliability and resilience is a key driver of microgrid adoption.
 Community microgrids that provide power to municipally-owned or publicly-accessible buildings can benefit those connected buildings by delivering power and energy services during normal conditions and outages, as well as enable community members who can use the microgrid to access reliable energy during an outage.
-This webinar will highlight microgrid projects that have successfully provided resilience benefits to surrounding communities during power outages, including public safety power shutoffs.
-Panelists will address the following questions: What input did the community offer to shape the microgrids; how were those microgrids funded; who owns, operates, and maintains the microgrids; which revenue streams are making those microgrids pay off; and how are resilience services valued?
+This webinar highlights microgrid projects that have successfully provided resilience benefits to surrounding communities during power outages, including public safety power shutoffs.
+Panelists addressed the following questions: What input did the community offer to shape the microgrids; how were those microgrids funded; who owns, operates, and maintains the microgrids; which revenue streams are making those microgrids pay off; and how are resilience services valued?

 Download presentations